 That third drawback is the big one.
 It’s important to understand where your traffic comes from and to what degree it converts.
 Once you notice something working, you’ll want to double down on those traffic sources.
-And if it doesn’t work, you want to invest time and money into alternatives.

 4. Leverage Cross-Promotion Campaigns

 Cross-promotion campaigns work best when the brands are as closely related as possible.
-For instance, a charity that helps struggling communities build energy infrastructure and a charity that helps struggling communities get water would pair nicely, but neither of those charities would pair well with a labor rights nonprofit or a political action committee.
+For example, a charity that helps struggling communities build energy infrastructure and a charity that helps struggling communities get water would pair nicely, but neither of those charities would pair well with a labor rights nonprofit or a political action committee.

 These kinds of campaigns can take any form.
 You might host a live event, organize a giveaway, or create a video series.
 Just make sure to share the campaigns with both audiences.